mmosmond/eeb495/syllabus.md

 ### Discussions (20%)

 Each instructor will allocate 10% of your final grade to participating in class discussions.
+These are not 'smart marks', all questions and comments are encouraged and given equal weight (as long as they are on topic).
+In the first section the number of comments you make in your non-presenting weeks will simply be summed, and your mark will be the minimum of that number and 10.

+## Exams

+There are no exams.

 ## Course webpage